canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

 Once the SRU team accepts the SRU into the proposed pocket, the SRU has to be verified by the reporter or affected users of the SRU bug in a software environment that closely resembles the state after the SRU team copies the package to the updates pocket.
-Generally, this will be with a system that's up to date with the release, security, and updates pockets.
+Generally, this is with a system that's up to date with the release, security, and updates pockets.
 It shouldn't include other packages from the proposed or backports pocket, except commonly-installed packages built from the affected source package.